JereKuusela/valheim-expand_world_data/docs/vegetation.md

 - chanceToUseGroundTilt (default: `0.0`): Chance to set rotation based on terrain angle (from 0.0 to 1.0).
 - biome: List of possible biomes.
 - biomeArea: List of possible biome areas (edge = zones with multiple biomes, median = zones with only a single biome, 4 = unused from Valheim data).
+- altBiome: Optional alternate biome parent used by the vegetation.
+  - An explicit empty string (`altBiome: ""`) creates ordinary base-biome vegetation.
+  - If omitted, an unambiguous native owner is inherited for backwards compatibility.
+If the native prefab has both base and alternate-biome rows, the base row is selected.
+  - Automatic migration distinguishes rows by both prefab and alternate-biome owner, so a base row and an alternate row using the same prefab are preserved separately.
+  - In a complete generated alternate-biome file, every row must have that owner.
+Rows with another owner are ignored.
+  - Ordinary parent rows are skipped inside a complete alternate biome because its file already contains the inherited copies.
+  - Configurations without complete files keep the earlier additive behavior: ordinary parent vegetation remains eligible and owner-specific rows are added to it.
 - blockCheck (default: `true`): If enabled, clear ground is required.
 - minAltitude (default: `0` meters): Minimum terrain altitude.
 - maxAltitude (default: `1000` meters): Maximum terrain altitude.